-The College will only enter into or respond to correspondence with/from a third party when it has received written authority to do so from the student or staff member initiating the complaint.
+The College will only enter into or respond to correspondence with/from a third party when it has received written authority to do so from the affected party initiating the complaint.
 This includes, but is not limited to, parents and/or guardians.